 When the National Colors are displayed on a staff mounted to the wall of a room, it should be flown to the right at the front of the room (in a classroom this means to the teacher's right), and any other flags displayed from separate staffs should be to the U.S. Flag's left.
 If several flags are flown from the same mounting, the National Colors should be centered and hold prominence.
-When displayed against a wall with another flag on crossed staffs (as at right), the National Colors should be to its own right, and the staff of the U.S. Flag should be in front of the staff of any other flag so displayed.
+When displayed against a wall with another flag on crossed staffs, the National Colors should be in its own right, and the staff of the U.S. Flag should be in front of the staff of any other flag so displayed.

 Displaying the Flag on a Platform

 When the flag is mounted on a staff that sits on a platform, the National Colors are placed to the speaker's right (the audience's left), and any other flag(s) similarly displayed on the platform should be to the left of the U.S. Flag.
 In some occasions, the flags are displayed off the platform and in front of the speaker (making them a part of the audience).
 In such situations, the position of the U.S. Colors has occasionally been reversed with the National Flag placed to the audience's right.
 The practice has fallen to general disuse, and such reversal of placement was a matter of custom not specified in the flag code.
 Should you see such a display, it is not necessarily erroneous.